Up to Here

+An expanded anniversary reissue of the album was released in November 2024, including a remastered version of the band's 1990 MuchMusic concert special Live at the Misty Moon and previously unreleased tracks from the era.
+The reissue was preceded by lead single "Get Back Again", one of the most famous rarities in the band's entire discography as they had occasionally performed it live but had never previously released a studio recording.

 Background

-The Tragically Hip toured extensively following their first release, the EP The Tragically Hip, which had earned considerable airplay on Canadian FM radio and the MuchMusic video station.
+The Tragically Hip toured extensively following their first release, The Tragically Hip, which had earned considerable airplay on Canadian FM radio and the MuchMusic video station.
 The band found an audience on US college radio as well and drew the attention of MCA representative Bruce Dickinson while performing at the CMJ New Music Festival in New York City in late 1988.
 That December Dickinson travelled to Toronto to see the band perform at the Toronto Music Awards, and MCA signed the band later that month.

 Dickinson recommended the band record in Memphis, Tennessee, with producer Don Smith.
 The band entered Ardent Studios with a set of songs they had extensive experience playing live.
 Smith and the band further developed the arrangements in the studio before recording.
+The songs are credited to the whole band.
+The band's instrumentalists typically had the most influence on the music composition of the album while lead singer Gord Downie came up with his poetic lyrics separately, writing them in a notebook and incorporating them when the band was ready.